parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset TimeStep.Type      Constant

-This key is used only if a constant time step is selected and indicates the value of the time step for all steps taken.
-Example Useage:
+*double* **TimeStep.Value** no default This key is used only if a constant time step is selected and indicates the value of the time step for all steps taken.

 .. container:: list